NikolayDachev/blowfish-demo/README.md

 cd blowfish-demo
 ```

-No additional libraries are needed—both the P-array and S-box tables are embedded directly in `blowfish_demo.py`.
+No additional libraries are needed—both.

 ## Usage